jcrowley8/jcrowley8/README.md

 ### Welcome to my GitHub
 - 🌱 I’m currently learning the basics of Python
+-  My passions include web development, OOP languagues such as java, and learning more about machine learning
 - 📫 How to reach me: email - jc0223@mix.wvu.edu

 <!--